joshua137k/MARGe/readme.md

 ## Compilation

-You need to compile this project using the ScalaJS plug-in, following the steps below.
+You need to get the submodules dependencies (CAOS library), and later compile using ScalaJS, following the steps below.
 The result will be a JavaScript file that is already being imported by an existing HTML file.

+1. `git submodule update --init`
-1. `sbt fastLinkJS`
+2. `sbt fastLinkJS`
-2. open the file `lib/tool/index.html`
+3. open the file `lib/tool/index.html`